 - The process of attachment of the embryo to the endometrial lining of the uterine wall

 - The process that occurs when the embryo burrows into the endometrium and eventually connects to the mother's circulatory system

 - The bedding of the embryo into the lining of the womb

 - The process where an embryo embeds in the uterine lining

-- Implantation spotting or bleeding: Short brief spotting (a couple of drops of light or dark blood)
+- Spotting or bleeding: Short brief spotting (a couple of drops of light or dark blood)

 - A second temperature shift on the temperature curve

 - A temperature dip at about seven to ten days after ovulation

 Most women have no subjective symptoms at the time of implantation, no bleeding or cramps, but some women report some drops of blood, while others report small cramps.